-Troth Street is currently evolving in being asset - driven and strengths based.
+Ina Arbuckle is currently evolving in being asset - driven and strengths based.
 The focus of starting with family strengths and collective experiences has always been driven by surveys, professional development surrounding culturally relevant instruction.
+Ina Arbuckle focuses on utilizing and communicating about the protective factors under the Strengthening Families Framework.
+This is the first year we have implemented this program.

-Training in Restorative Practices for CS TSA to actively implement strategies that support positive school climate and racially equitable practices.
+Ina Arbuckle's TSA, RSP Teacher, and General Ed Teacher, and Principal will be attending a Restorative Practice and Trauma Informed training this year as a way to support the school site with this practice.
+Wellness Wednesdays will be implemented weekly to provide a safe space for students during their lunch hour.
+It is needed to support racially just and restorative school climates.
+We are evolving in this practice.
 The district has mandated a two-day restorative practices certification training for all administrators and support staff and they offer module training for all certificated and classified staff focusing on practices that help with self-reflection to guide response systems in adults thus building relationships and de-escalating conflict.